 Additionally, dogs add a little extra security to a property.
 Even a small dog will bark when an unfamiliar person approaches, alerting the owner or nearby neighbors.
 Criminals are less inclined to approach a house with a dog if they see one.

-DIFFERENT TYPES OF FENCING TO KEEP DOGS IN YOUR YARD
+DIFFERENT TYPES OF DOG FENCE IN YOUR YARD

 Wood, metal or chain link, and vinyl are some of the most popular fencing materials.
 Depending on your requirements, there are alternatives for premade panels or individual components.